When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 How can I prevent dishwasher clogs?

-To help prevent future dishwasher clogs, make sure to scrape large food particles off your dishes before loading them in for cleaning.
-That said, you should also refrain from thoroughly rinsing your dishes before loading them into your dishwasher.
+To help prevent future dishwasher clogs, scrape large food particles off your dishes before loading them in for cleaning.
+However, refrain from rinsing your dishes too thoroughly before loading them into your dishwasher.
 Clean dishes can fool the dishwasher’s internal sensors into thinking that your dishes are cleaner than they are.

 When should I call a plumber to unclog a dishwasher?